-- In the case of Spark Streaming, the data streams are divided into fixed batches also called as DStreams which is internally a fixed type sequence of the number of RDDs.
-The RDDs are therefore processed using by making use of Spark API and the results returned, therefore, are in batches.
-The discretized stream operations which are either stateful or stateless transformations also consist along with them output operations, input DStream operations and also the receivers.
-These Dstreams are the basic level of abstraction provided by Apache Spark streaming which is a continuous stream of the Spark RDDs.
+- In Spark Streaming, the data streams are divided into fixed batches, also called DStreams, which is internally a fixed type sequence of the number of RDDs.
+Therefore, the RDDs are processed using by using Spark API, and the results returned, therefore, are in batches.
+The discretized stream operations, either stateful or stateless transformations, also consist of output operations, input DStream operations, and receivers.
+These Dstreams are the basic level of abstraction provided by Apache Spark streaming, a continuous stream of the Spark RDDs.

 Advantages of Spark Streaming

 There are various reasons why the use of Spark streaming is an added advantage.
 We are going to discuss some of them in our post here.

 - Unification of Stream, Batch, and interactive workloads: The datasets can be easily integrated and used with any of the workloads, which were never easy to do in continuous systems.
 Therefore, this serves as a single-engine.

 - Advanced level of analytics and machine learning and SQL queries: When working on complex workloads, it always requires the use of continuously learning and updated data models.
 The best part with this component of Spark is that it gets to easily integrates with the MLib or any other dedicated machine learning library.